AndySECP/Papers-Implementation/README.md

 ## Music Generation Papers

 In this sections, we are analysing different state of the art approach for generating music using Deep Learning.
 This problem has numerous challenges: How do we encode the data?
 How to respect the main musical rules?
 How to learn the style of a specific artist?
 How to make a composition sound more human?
-How to evaluate how good is our generation? how to make our algorithm creative, while still respecting some rules?
+How to evaluate how good is our generation?
+How to make our algorithm creative, while still respecting some rules?

 To have a good understanding of the problem and the possible approaches, I am analysing here the more relevant papers in the domain.